USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 The Bottom Line

-The smartest thing you can do is get a binding estimate from a licensed carrier — not a broker — who will actually look at your inventory before quoting.
-That's what we do at Super Ivan LLC.
+Get a binding estimate from a licensed carrier -- not a broker -- who actually reviews your inventory before quoting.
+That's how we do it at Super Ivan LLC (USDOT 4384551).
 Every estimate starts with a real conversation about what you're moving, where, and when.